danyshaanan/tcmount/README.md

  * Green: local existing folder
  * Yellow: remote folders, which are not checked for existance
  * Red: local non-existing folders, probably folders on removeable media
-* How long ago it was last synced, which are marked with these colors that represent predefined periods of time:
+* How long ago it was last synced, which is marked with these colors that represent predefined periods of time:
  * White: less than a day
  * Yellow: more than a day and less than a week
  * Red: more than a week

 A pending feature will enable the user to set those period of time.

 ### Info